Tsaousis/Tsaousis/README.md

 I'm **Constantinos Tsaousis** !

-I like Deep learning, linguistics and traveling.
+I like AI and languages.